openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 $ openaps alias add preflight '! bash -c "rm -f monitor/clock.json && openaps report invoke monitor/clock.json 2>/dev/null && grep -q T monitor/clock.json && echo PREFLIGHT OK || (mm-stick warmup || (sudo oref0-reset-usb && echo PREFLIGHT SLEEP && sleep 120); echo PREFLIGHT FAIL; exit 1)"'
 ```

 In this `preflight` example, a wait period of 120 seconds is added using `sleep` bash command if the USB ports have been reset in an attempt to revive the MM CareLink stick.
+This `preflight` example also shows how bash commands can be chained together with the bash && ("and") or || ("or") operators to execute different subsequent commands depending on the output code of a previous command (interpreted as "true" or "false").

 You may experiment using `$ openaps preflight` under different conditions, e.g. with the CareLink stick connected or not, or with the pump close enough or too far away from the stick.

+At this point you are in position to put all the required reports and actions into a single alias.